Pierre-Sassoulas/shadok/README.md

 * Is there any side effect to using this library ?

-Yes, we're trying to rely on the new threshold required to be parent (`BuBu`).
+Yes, for small operations, we're trying to rely on the new threshold required to be parent (`BuBu`).
-If you're using the program before it was created and if the new reform is not yet effective, we can count to the old limit (`BuGa`) and create one or a few millions of eggs.
-Also sometime we're not very careful.
-Please however note that this help with performance because they can help with parallelism as soon as they hatch.
+If you're using the program before it was created and if the new reform is not yet effective, we can count to the old limit (`BuGa`) and create one or a few millions shadok's eggs, if we're not careful.
+Please however note that for big operation this help with performance because shadok can help with parallelism as soon as they hatch, so in this situation we're counting over 5 on purpose.

 * Can I run this in parallel ?